Polyvore was one the most popular fashion app on the market until its parent company unexpectedly shut it down.

 Luckily, several Polyvore alternatives have become available for those who want to continue using a similar service.
 These apps may not be the same, but they can do many of the same things and even more!
 Keep reading to find out the best alternatives to Polyvore.

-But first, I provide a little introduction to Polyvore for those who did not know it or want to know what happened.
+But first, we provide a little introduction to Polyvore for those who did not know it or want to know what happened.
 Feel free to skip to the alternatives section directly if you’d like to!

 What is Polyvore?